curateteaching/digitalpedagogy/keywords/prototype.md

 In the sciences, researchers sometimes create a new research instrument (e.g. a neutrino microscope, which as far as we are aware has not yet been created) to try to learn more about the world insofar as it pre-exists to be studied.
 In the generative disciplines, however, the object of study does not yet exist to be examined, so the researchers have to first create it in some form.
 Most often, that form is a prototype.

+> MATT: can you gloss "the generative disciplines" in a phrase offset by dashes?

 What is interesting even beyond the generative disciplines, however, is that a new research question is something that does not yet exist.
 Although some people might argue that research questions are just waiting around to be discovered, in fact they need to be created.

 For teachers or supervisors of graduate students who have to create research questions, prototypes offer a way of helping the students to more quickly focus.
 In this respect, a research question can be seen as a kind of generative knowledge, by which we mean that the goal of the prototype is to take some thinking that is not yet ready for prime time--perhaps just a topic idea, or a not-so-good question--and iterate it into a better one.
-More specifically, we've found that this exercise can help the students bridge from a broad topic area into more specific detailed questions, which is something that many graduate students struggle to do.
+More specifically, we've found that this exercise can help students bridge from a broad topic area into more specific detailed questions, which is something that many graduate students struggle to do.

+> MATT: "ready for prime time" is a bit colloquial

 In the case of experimental prototypes to help us create and iterate research questions, the features of the prototype should express or embody or reify specific aspects of the research question.
 Within this over-arching approach, we also need to decide how best to learn from the prototype once it exists.
 We have to date identified three possibilities:

+> MATT: "In the case of experimental prototypes to help us create and iterate research questions" -- awk -- please rephrase

 1. Prototype to be used by other people.
-We design a system and get a lot of people to try it, observe them, vary the parameters, try again.
+- We design a system and get a lot of people to try it, observe them, vary the parameters, try again.
 With each variation, we are modifying and hopefully improving the research questions.

 2. Prototype as tool for thinking.
-* We learn a lot about the topic just by designing the system and thinking about it once we have it in front of us.
+- We learn a lot about the topic just by designing the system and thinking about it once we have it in front of us.
-* We learn something further by observing one group using it.
+- We learn something further by observing one group using it.
-* We don’t even finish designing the system, but learn from the process of designing the first iterations.
+- We don’t even finish designing the system, but learn from the process of designing the first iterations.

 3. Prototype as a model of the topic area.
-By creating a diagram or object that represents our understanding of a topic, we can begin to pinpoint areas of particular interest.
+- By creating a diagram or object that represents our understanding of a topic, we can begin to pinpoint areas of particular interest.

 # Principles of Curation
 Our goal in selecting these materials was to provide as wide a range as possible of examples where prototypes are used in the classroom, whether with undergraduate students (section 1) or graduate students (section 2).
 In addition, we looked for opportunities to show how prototypes can be useful for all kinds of students, and not just for students in design or other disciplines that are more familiar with the production of generative knowledge.

 ## CURATED ARTIFACTS

 ##  Assignments Primarily for Undergraduate Students

-# "Prototypes as Steps Toward Production"
+### "Prototypes as Steps Toward Production"
 ![screenshot](images/prototype--UofA_Campus_Mysteries.png)
 * Type: Assignment
 * Copy of the artifact: